 I didn't buy anything as I was on my way to other errands but I did listen to some nice music by this trio called Mazaltov Cocktail.
 (Mazaltov is Hebrew/Yiddish for "good luck".
 The phrase "Mazel Tov!" parallels the use of the phrase "Congratulations!" and coveys roughly that "I am pleased this good thing has happened to you!").
 I pray some good things have happened to you this week so I can wish you Mazaltov!

 Have you ever experienced a time or two when you felt that someone really, really listened to what you were saying?
 Wasn't it a wonderful feeling?

 I saw this sign on one of my walks and I thought it was a great representation of a wonderful and free gift you could offer to a child, a senior, a friend, a loved one.

 God bless xoxox

-Hi friends and fellow bloggers, Happy Friday to everyone.
-I hope you are all doing fine and have your plans made for the weekend.
-I inten...
+Hello friends and fellow bloggers, Happy Friday to you all.
+I hope you are all doing well.
+Thursday was a beautiful, sunny day here in Vanc...

 This is a lovely gospel song sung in Swahili and has special meaning for me.
 It is special because on my first trip to Kenya a gr...